 Julius Augustus Wayland (1854-1912) – Having his base of operations in Girard, Wayland was the founder of the Socialist newspaper Appeal to Reason.

 Frederick Wellhouse (1828-1910) – Wellhouse came to Leavenworth County, Kansas, in 1859.
-He grew and sold fruit trees until 1876, when he began planting commercial apple orchards.
+He grew and sold fruit trees until 1876, when he planted commercial apple orchards.
 During the next 18 years, he planted 1637 acres of apple trees.
 Many years were given to experiments to determine the varieties best adapted to Kansas.
 He became known throughout the country and was called “The Apple King.”
 He was president of the State Horticultural Society for ten years and was engaged in many public activities at different times.
 He died in 1911.

 Edward Winslow Wellington (1853-19??) – A pioneer and business of central Kansas, Wellington was a founder of and essential in developing the cities of Carneiro and Ellsworth.